YottaDB/YDBDoc/ProgrammersGuide/utility.rst

 A colon (:) between two routines specifies a range.

 %RSEL creates a read-write variable %ZR, which is a local array of selected routines.
+YottaDB follows symbolic links to report the actual filenames of routines.
 After each selection, %RSEL reports the number of routines in %ZR.
 A minus sign (-) or an apostrophe (') character preceding a routine name removes that routine from the %ZR array.
 A question mark (?) provides online help, and "?D" displays M routines currently in the array.

 .. note::
    If a local variable %ZRSET is defined, %RSEL places the output information into a global variable (^%RSET) instead of the local variable %ZR.